top of page

 Pacific Dogwood

 • Appearance: Medium height deciduous tree, grows to 50 feet.
-Blooms April to June, insignificant flowers, but has showy white bracts (flowers) attract bees and butterflies.
+Blooms April to June, insignificant flowers, but has showy white bracts or petals, attract bees and butterflies.
 Berries are bright red in summer

 • Growing Needs: Well drained acidic dry soil.